All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Compare tesamorelin vs sermorelin for fat loss.
 Clinical data, side effects, dosing, and costs analyzed.
 Expert guidance for choosing the right GHRH analog.

-Tesamorelin shows superior clinical data for visceral fat reduction with FDA approval for HIV-associated lipodystrophy, while sermorelin offers a gentler approach to growth hormone optimization with fewer documented side effects.
+Tesamorelin shows superior clinical data for visceral fat reduction with FDA approval for HIV-associated lipodystrophy, while sermorelin offers a gentler approach to growth hormone improvement with fewer documented side effects.
 Both work as growth hormone-releasing hormone (GHRH) analogs, but they target different patient populations and clinical goals.

 Clinical trials demonstrate tesamorelin's potent effects on abdominal fat reduction, with studies showing 15-18% decreases in visceral adipose tissue over 26 weeks (Falutz et al., NEJM, 2010).
-Sermorelin provides more gradual benefits through natural growth hormone stimulation, making it suitable for patients seeking metabolic optimization without aggressive intervention.
+Sermorelin provides more gradual benefits through natural growth hormone stimulation, making it suitable for patients seeking metabolic improvement without aggressive intervention.

 Factor Tesamorelin Sermorelin